justincasher/justincasher.github.io/pages/seminars.md

 title: Seminars
 ---
 <br/>
-This fall I am planning on organizing a seminar on algebraic geometry (p-adic Hodge theory, or another topic of interest) at Indiana University.
-Some details:
+This fall I am organizing a graduate seminar at Indiana University on topics in algebraic geometry and number theory.

-- We have four people interested in participating including myself.
+- We have 14 people interested (including myself).
-- If you already know what your schedule looks like, please submit [this survey](https://www.when2meet.com/?19957395-gEG9R).
+- If you already know what your schedule looks like, please submit [this survey](https://www.when2meet.com/?20865999-IQjje).

 More information will posted here soon!